-- No technicians: Leads or sensors may come off during sleep and fail to record important information.
-With an at-home test, there’s no technician available to place them again or check that the device is working properly.
+- No technician to monitor the study: Leads or sensors may come off during sleep and fail to record important information.
+With at-home tests, there’s no technician available to place them again or check that the device is working properly.

 - More limited data: At-home tests can’t truly track sleep or arousals because they don’t measure brain waves.
 This may lead to underestimating the impact that breathing events have on sleep during the study.
 For the same reason, these tests can’t be used to diagnose other sleep disorders.

 - Less accurate AHI measurement: At-home devices use different methods of calculating the AHI than a lab sleep test does.
-As a result, the calculated AHI number may be lower than it should be.
+As a result, the reported AHI number may be lower than it actually is.
 This can lead to a missed sleep apnea diagnosis or an underrepresentation of the degree of sleep apnea.

 Is an At-Home Sleep Apnea Test Right for You?

-If you meet the criteria for moderate or severe obstructive sleep apnea and do not have other medical conditions or sleep disorders, your doctor may recommend an at-home sleep apnea test for you.
+If your provider believes that you are at risk for moderate to severe obstructive sleep apnea and do not have other medical conditions or sleep disorders, your doctor may recommend an at-home sleep apnea test for you.
 Taking a sleep apnea test at home might be a good option for you if you have a hectic schedule, want results right away, or simply don’t like the idea of sleeping in a sleep lab.

 It’s worth noting that since different sleep disorders share common features, having a sleep study in a lab is the best way to distinguish sleep apnea from other sleep disorders.